 Dóra Simon - is an editor at openPetition.
 As a political scientist, she wants to work to the citizens and to contribute to strengthening direct democratic elements and promote civic engagement.

-Jacqueline Neuwerth has studied culture-language media and worked in public relations of cultural institutions at home and abroad -.
-You want to motivate people to actively participate in political life and thus to shape the common future of Europe.
+Jacqueline Neuwerth - studied culture-language-media and worked in public relations for cultural institutions at home and abroad.
+As an editor at openPetition, she wants to motivate people to get actively involved in political events and thus shape the common future of Europe.

 Jonas Hantelmann - is a software developer at openPetition.
 Prior to that, he trained as an application development IT specialist and taught ICT at a school in Ghana.

 Steven von Roden - After studying Business Information Systems in Dresden, the software developer moved to Berlin.
 Here he prefers to work with open source software and is impressed by the (musical) diversity of the city.